 – Christa Lehnert-Schroth (1992)

-Practising Schroth in Singapore has gained trajectory in recent years.
-It is a non-surgical principle of scoliosis treatment using scoliosis-specific exercise based on curve-pattern.
+The Schroth Method is a non-surgical principle of scoliosis treatment using scoliosis-specific exercise based on curve-pattern.

 The scoliosis exercises do not resemble traditional exercises and the Schroth method includes a proprietary corrective breathing technique known as rotational breathing also known as rotational angular breathing (RAB).
 Each patient with scoliosis has a unique curve pattern and the goal of the Schroth method is to de-flex and de-rotate the trunk allowing a return to a more ‘normal’ physiological position.